AMITYEFET/Find-Flix/RoadMap.md

 ℹ️ **information:** Adding Streamio as a stream platform.
 (I'm not sure that's possible, and I'm not sure it's a good idea legally.)

 ⚡ **Chance of adding the feature:** Low.
+# 👤 Wikipedia Links For Cast & Crew
+ℹ️ **information:** Links to the Wikipedia pages of Cast & Crew people of series and movies.

+⚡ **Chance of adding the feature:** Very Hige.